A Story of Innovation: Parisian Pioneer Behind Our Everyday Tech

 Philippe Kahn is a renowned technology innovator and entrepreneur, credited with having created the very first mobile camera phone solution that allowed users to instantly share pictures to public networks.

 A true pioneer, Kahn has created several pieces of technology that are used by millions of people every day.
 He continues to innovate in this field with a current focus on wearable technology.
-Kahn’s latest venture Fullpower Technologies is a a leader in wearables and IoT (Internet of Things) with the Sleeptracker® & MotionX® platforms (and just won first design award of 2016 with Mondaine Horological Smartwatch).
+Kahn’s latest venture Fullpower Technologies is a a leader in wearables and IoT (Internet of Things) with the Sleeptracker® & Sleeptracker-AI platforms (and won first design award of 2016 with Mondaine Horological Smartwatch).

 Kahn also set up and was CEO of LightSurf Technologies, which was acquired by VeriSign in 2005 for £300+ million; Starfish Technologies, Inc, which was acquired by Motorola in 1998 for $300+ million; and Borland Software, which is now a part of Micro Focus.
 Three of the four companies he started, were co-founded with his wife Sonia.

 (NB this interview was conducted in 2012 for Mad Men of Mobile — updated interview to follow soon).

 Newnham: Can you tell me about your background and who inspired you?